Which MacBook Should You Buy? MacBook vs. Air vs. Pro

 Best Portability: MacBook

-The new 12-inch MacBook is so compact and light some people mistake it for an iPad when they see it closed.
+The 12-inch MacBook is so compact and light some people mistake it for an iPad when they see it closed.
 And it's very easy to carry, because the MacBook weighs just 2.03 pounds and measures 0.52 inches at its thickest point.
 The 11-inch Air is a close second at 2.4 pounds.
+However, keep in mind that the MacBook offers only a single USB-C port, which means you can't charge the notebook and plug in another device at the same time (like the iPhone) without using a dongle.

 While still relatively light, the 13-inch MacBook Air is about a pound heavier than the 12-inch MacBook, and it's considerably taller and wider (partly because of its large screen bezel).